dailydotdev/daily/CONTRIBUTING.md

 ## Found a Bug?

 If you find a bug (sorry for that :sweat_smile:), you can contribute by [submitting an issue][submit-issue].
-If you are really into it and [submit a Pull Request][submit-pr] with your fix, we will be grateful.
+If you are really into it, [submit a Pull Request][submit-pr] with your fix, we will be grateful forever.

 ## Documentation Never Ends